Learning Disabilities & Attention Deficits

 Children with motor output problems are often regarded as clumsy or uncoordinated.
 Typically, these children have difficulty with gym activities or with the fine motor coordination skills needed for writing.

-Attention Deficit Disorder (ADD) in NF1
+Attention Deficit Hyperactivity Disorder (ADHD) in NF1

 In addition to these learning problems, a large number of children with NF1 have attention deficit disorder, with or without hyperactivity.
 Attention problems often co-exist with other learning disabilities.

 While attention deficit disorder may be obvious in some children with NF1, subtle, but still highly significant, problems with attention may be uncovered in many children with NF1 only after formal testing.

 Those children with attention difficulties and/or hyperactivity benefit from behavioral modification or stimulant medication as well as special accommodations at school.

 Despite these problems, most children have relatively normal intelligence.
 Importantly, children with learning disabilities are not stupid or lazy.
 They have significant problems with the way they learn and perceive the world, and require alternative strategies to support their growth and learning.

 Their problems should be formally evaluated by a professional either privately or in the school district to develop an appropriate individualized education plan (IEP).
 Those children who do not qualify for an IEP may receive services through a 504 plan.
 Children with NF1, who receive these intensive services, will have the greatest chance of living up to their potential.

 Please also see 5 Things Parents Can Do for Their Children with ADHD